pascaldekloe/jwt/README.md

 }
 ```

-The parsed claims are also available from the HTTP
+Alternatively, claims can be propagated through the
 [request context](https://godoc.org/github.com/pascaldekloe/jwt#example-Handler--Context).

-### Performance on a Mac Pro (late 2013)
+### Performance

+Choose your algorithm wisely.
+The following results were measured on a 3.5 GHz
+Xeon E5-1650 v2 (Ivy Bridge-EP).

 ```
 name                   time/op